 Multi-Platform Tuning Interface

-Automate SQL tuning across all major DBMSs (Oracle, SQL Server, DB2 and Sybase) from a single common interface, and use the tool on all supported platforms from a single license.
+Automate SQL tuning across all major relational database platforms (Microsoft SQL Server, Oracle Database, IBM Db2 LUW, SAP Sybase ASE, PostgreSQL, Pivotal Greenplum, and Amazon Redshift) from a single common graphical user interface. interface.
+And use the tool on all supported platforms from a single license.
 Streamline and automate common and repetitive tasks with an easy-to use GUI and powerful wizards.

 SQL Rewrites & Case Generation